nlpcloud/nlpcloud-python/README.md

 client.entities("John Doe is a Go Developer at Google")
 ```

-Here is what the response could look like:
+A json object is returned.
+Here is what it could look like:

 ```json
 [